ClarisAn/student-result-manager/README.md

 - Result management:  Add, view and delete courses.
 - Course Managment:  Add and view student results.

-### Contributing

-Contributions are welcome!
-If you find any issues or want to enhance the application, feel free to open a pull request.

 ### Future Features

 1. User Authentication (0Auth2)